BabyMacke/table-matrix/README.md

 ## Commands

-When the board is initiated you can give any of the following commands one by one in your desired order.
+When the board is initiated the object will look like this: '@:@'.
+You can then give any of the following commands one by one in your desired order.

 The commands are:
 ```bash